FrogIntel/frogintel/README.md

 # Frog Intel

-🆕 Frog Intel Android application has been BANNED from Google Play Store in recent months, but is STILL AVAILABLE and going 💪
+🆕 Frog Intel Android application has been BANNED from Google Play Store during 2023, but is STILL AVAILABLE and going 💪

 👉 Channel link (only Telegram) https://t.me/FrogIntel